ccetaw/ETHZ-DS-LAB-2023-Traffic/README.md

 # ETHZ-DS-LAB-2023-Traffic
-This is the project page for ETHz Data Science Lab 2023 Traffic problem.
+This is the project page for ETHz Data Science Lab 2023.
+We collaborated with [ETH IVT Group](https://www.ivt.ethz.ch/en/) and completed a detailed analysis on the traffic sensor data of the Swiss federal highway, Zurich canton and Zurich city.
+Due to data privacy, we are not able to publish the original dataset but we are allowed to publish our analysis report.
+In this repo you can find our conclusions as well as the drawing utilities we draw our figures (easy-to-use [plotly](https://github.com/plotly/plotly.py) plugin functions).
+You can also find the code for generating the figures in `report.ipynb` but you are not able to run it without the data.

 **Team Members**
 ---